DimYun/amazon-forests-satellite-class_model/README.md

 **Disclaimers**:

-* the project was originally crated and maintained in GitLab local instance, some repo functionality may be unenviable
+* the project was originally crated and maintained in GitLab local instance, some repo functionality may be unavailable
 * the project was created by me and me only as part of the CVRocket professional development course
 * here are a short trained version of NNs (about 15 epochs each)
 * this project is my first "industry grade" NN, for more advanced code and features please see [car-plate projects](https://github.com/DimYun/car-plate-segm_model)